abc-share-org/easy-imm-abc/QUICKSTART-NUTANIX.md

 ## Organization name
 This codebase can use a single Organisation (Org) name, or multiple Orgs.
-In this example it is a single org named `ABC`.
+In this example it is a single Org named `ABC`.
 To change the Org name, it will need to be updated in the file `organizations/organizations.ezi.yaml` and each of the `*.ezi.yaml` files in each subdirectory.

 #### Creating the Org in `organizations/organizations.ezi.yaml`
 ```yaml